GENERAL RULES AND REGULATIONS

 The use of any electric or gas equipment on the cemetery grounds is prohibited unless expressly authorized by the District.

 Fireworks, open flames including candles, discharging of firearms and all other flammable or combustible materials are prohibited.

 Vendors wishing to perform services on District grounds, including playing live music, are required to obtain a vendor permit from the administrative office prior to performing services.
 Live music is only allowed during funeral services.

 The placement of flowers and memorials at the graves of loved ones is a time-honored tradition.
 To ensure this tradition is followed in a consistent manner that enhances the beauty of the cemetery and sets uniform policy for all visitors, the following regulations have been adopted.

-The Coachella Valley Public Cemetery District is not responsible for lost, stolen or damaged decorations, memorials or personal items placed on or around the interment area.
-This limitation includes damage that may be done to items by District vehicles, weed eaters, and other equipment essential to cemetery operations.
+The Coachella Valley Public Cemetery District is not responsible for lost, stolen, damaged or displaced decorations, memorials or personal items placed on or around the interment area.
+This limitation includes damage that may be done to items by District vehicles, weed eaters, and other equipment essential to cemetery maintenance and the performing of interments.
 Leaving items at an interment site is done solely at your own risk.

 Any suspected theft of personal goods from District grounds is within the authority of the local law enforcement agency and should be reported to them.

 All items left at the interment site must fit within the memorial marker area.
 Items placed outside of the memorial marker area will be removed and discarded.